The Shrinking of Treehorn: Film adaptation

-As of 2019, an animated film adaptation directed by Ron Howard is said to be in development.
+In June 2019, an animated film adaptation directed by Ron Howard was said to be in development.
 The animation would be done by Animal Logic and distributed by Paramount Pictures under its Paramount Animation label.
 By April 9, 2021, the film's release date was scheduled for November 10, 2023.
 However, on May 16, 2022, it was announced that the film had been acquired by Netflix with Howard's Imagine Entertainment as its production studio.